 Spearheading the festival as the music director and principal conductor, Gerard Schwarz brings 26 years of experience as the Seattle Symphony’s music director.
 Maestro Schwarz now serves as that orchestra's conductor laureate, as well as the conductor emeritus of Lincoln Center’s Mostly Mozart Festival.

 EMF attracts an audience of more than 60,00 people and consists of four different performing arts series, as well as a multitude of other musical events such as master classes, kids' camps, and more.
-The 2015 season will feature internationally distinguished guest artists including Stefan Jackiw, violin; Lynn Harrell, cello; André Watts, piano; Anne Akiko Meyers, violin; and Awadagin Pratt, piano; among many others.
+The 2016 season will feature internationally distinguished guest artists, who in the past have included Stefan Jackiw, violin; Lynn Harrell, cello; André Watts, piano; Anne Akiko Meyers, violin; and Awadagin Pratt, piano; among many others.
 These talented artists are accompanied by the Eastern Festival Orchestra, which is composed of the EMF faculty members.
 Other recent artists have included Yo-Yo Ma, Sarah Chang, Peter Serkin, Midori, Bruce Hornsby, Bela Fleck, Chick Corea, and The Steel Wheels.

 The Eastern Chamber Players, the performance ensemble of the Faculty Chamber Series, performs every Monday and Tuesday, and allows a more personal, intimate listening experience.
 The evenings feature works by Mozart, Dvořák, and Tchaikovsky.
 Monday performances are held in the acoustically captivating Recital Hall at the UNCG School of Music, Theatre and Dance, while Tuesday performances take place in the beautiful, historic Dana Auditorium (Guilford College).

 The Joseph M. Bryan, Jr. Festival Orchestra Series features a new guest artist for each concert, holding performances every Saturday.
 The Eastern MusicFestival Orchestra, along with eight String Scholars, showcases both masterworks and lesser known composers.
-2015 series highlights include Tchaikovsky’s Symphony No. 4 in F minor, Strauss’ Don Quixote, the World Premiere of Liebermann’s Symphony No. 4, and Mahler’s Symphony No. 2 in C minor (Resurrection).
 Artist bios for the different series can be found on EMF’s Festival Artists page.

 Click here for the complete EMF Schedule.